V-Team-Development/hungry_dungeon_ttrpg/characters/talents.md

 # Talents

 By spending talent points, earned each level, you can unlock or upgrade talents, adding new options to your character.
+A talent can be upgraded if it has an "on upgrade" line.

 ## Satiation Talents